MechaBay

 The White Base battleship, designed with a three-plane view by Okawara, was not specifically made for Gundam.
 Rather, it was adapted from the anime Invincible Steel Man Daitarn 3.
 Tomino drew inspiration from the science fiction anime Space Battleship Yamato, which he was a fan of.

-Originally intended to be black, Sunrise changed the color to white and also requested that the main mecha, Gundam, be changed from grayish white to a combination of white, red, blue and yellow.
-Tomino expressed his anger at the color change, noting that the design of the space carrier was non-aerodynamic and could never exist in real life.[7]
-Ten years later, he still held a grudge, saying in an interview in Newtype 1989 April issue that Gundam’s imaginary enemies were Sunrise, sponsors and television stations.[7]
+Tomino expressed his anger at the color change, noting that the design of the space carrier was non-aerodynamic and could never exist in real life.
+Ten years later, he still held a grudge, saying in an interview in Newtype 1989 April issue that Gundam’s imaginary enemies were Sunrise, sponsors and television stations.

-Tomino likened the machines to religious history in Japan, particularly the worship of Buddha statues.
-The relationship between the pilot and the mobile suit was also compared to Formula One drivers and their reliance on machines.[8]
 To give the mechas fast movements, most of the battles were set in space, where low gravity was a factor.
 This led to the creation of space colonies as a common setting.
-To explain how a young person like Amuro could pilot the Gundam, the team came up with the idea of Newtypes.[9]
+To explain how a young person like Amuro could pilot the Gundam, the team came up with the idea of Newtypes.3

 The final episodes encompassing the battles of Solomon and A Baoa Qu were originally planned to be more elaborate, with exotic Zeon mecha defending the fortresses.
-Budget cuts scrapped the episodes and the designs, although at least two mechas, Dwadge and Galbaldy appeared in Zeta Gundam and Mobile Suit Gundam ZZ.
+Budget cuts scrapped the episodes and the designs, although at least two mechas, Dwadge and Galbaldy appeared in Mobile Suit Zeta Gundam and Mobile Suit Gundam ZZ.

 Release